Bachelor of Science (BS)

 For transfer of credit practices refer to the applicable section under the Academic Affairs section of this catalog.

-To be admitted as a Transfer student into South University the prospective student must have earned 24 or more quarter credit hours or the equivalent (e.g. 16 semester hours), with a cumulative GPA of 2.00 from an acceptable accredited collegiate institution.
-Official transcripts from the collegiate institution(s) must be received within 5 weeks of the start date (refer to Conditional Acceptance), and who are not required to take ENG0099 and/or MAT0099, will be exempt from taking the UVC1000 Strategies for Success.
-Students will select another 4 credit course in consultation with their Academic Advisor or Academic Counselor to fulfill the degree requirements.
+To be admitted as a Transfer student into South University the prospective student must have earned 24 or more quarter credit hours or the equivalent (e.g. 16 semester hours), with a cumulative GPA of 1.5 from an acceptable accredited collegiate institution.
+Official transcripts from the collegiate institution(s) and must be received within 14 calendar days for Undergraduate programs of the start date (refer to Conditional Acceptance).
+The student will be exempted from taking the UVC1000 Strategies for Success course.
+Students will select another 4-quarter credit course in consultation with their Academic Advisor or Academic Counselor to fulfill the degree requirements.

-Students with 24 or more quarter credits with less than a 2.0 GPA may be admitted provisionally for two quarters.
+Students with 24 or more quarter credits with a CGPA of between 1.49 to 1.0 may be admitted provisionally for two quarters.
 Failure to achieve a 1.5 GPA in the first two quarters of attendance will result in dismissal.
 Students may appeal the dismissal by following the Procedures for Appealing Academic/Financial Aid Dismissal Policy.

 Students who are citizens of countries other than the United States should refer to the section entitled International Student Admissions Policy.